I. The Owners’ Corporation as an entity of collective responsibility

 3. The scope of the inspection includes external elements, physical elements, structural elements, fire safety elements, drainage systems, unauthorized building works, and so forth.

-4. If the Registered Inspector finds that the building requires repair works, the collective owners of the building must appoint a Registered Contractor to carry out the prescribed repair works under the Registered Inspector’s supervision.
+4. If the Registered Inspector finds that the building requires repair works, the collective owners of the building must appoint a Registered General Building Contractor (RGBC) or a Registered Minor Works Contractor (RMWC) to carry out the prescribed repair works under the Registered Inspector’s supervision.

-5. Upon completion of the inspection and repair works, the Registered Inspector will submit an inspection report and completion report to the Government for record purposes.
+5. Upon completion of the inspection and repair works, the Registered Inspector will submit an inspection report, a completion report, and a certificate in the specified form to the Building Department for record purposes.

 6. Any owners or owners’ corporation that fails to comply with the statutory notice for building inspection without a reasonable excuse may be prosecuted and are/is liable upon conviction to a fine of $50,000 and imprisonment for one year, plus a fine of $5,000 for each day the offence continues.